-The parkway presents unlimited opportunities for interpretation and research because it involves a variety of cultural remains, physiographic areas, and microenvironments; however, direction for these activities is Until now specific parkway themes have not been used to establish research questions, goals, and criteria for evaluating site significance, so it has not been clear which sites should be selected for interpretation or preserved for future study.
+The parkway presents unlimited opportunities for interpretation and research because it involves a variety of cultural remains, physiographic areas, and microenvironments; however, direction for these activities is Until now specific parkway themes have not been used to needed. establish research questions, goals, and criteria for evaluating site significance, so it has not been clear which sites should be selected for interpretation or should be preserved for future study.
 By establishing specific themes and their resulting research questions in this general management plan (see tables 1 and 2), a consistent framework can be followed to evaluate sites and to develop recommendations for preservation management.
 The highest priority for funding archeological research and survey projects will be given to those sites threatened by construction or environmental conditions.
-The next highest priority will be for research that supports interpretive programs because of their importance to the visitor experience.
-When additional funding is available, other research questions not directly related to interpretation will be evaluated and selected for study.
+Because funding is limited and because interpretive programs are important in managing the parkway, research that supports the interpretive program will be given the next highest priority.
+When additional funding is available, other research questions not directly related to interpretation will be evaluated and selected for studv.